90 miles of

 DAY 4: CRATHIE

-Nearby Braemar in the small hamlet of Crathie, you can visit the fantastic Balmoral Castle, where the Queen and members of the royal family spend their summers.
+Nearby Braemar in the small hamlet of Crathie, you can visit the fantastic Balmoral Castle, where members of the royal family love to spend their summers.
 The castle boasts stunning grounds and gardens, exhibitions and has a lovely restaurant and gift shop.
-Balmoral Castle

 Head to Ballater for the evening for a range of accommodation options and places to eat and perhaps even some live music.